 pH Adjustment/Corrosion Control System:

 The Russian River water has a natural pH of about 7.1 - 7.6.
 To reduce corrosion of lead and copper present in indoor plumbing fixtures, it is desirable to raise the pH of the river water to 8.3 - 8.5.
 The Water Agency operates pH Adjustment/Corrosion Control facilities, located at the Wohler pumping plant and at the chlorination facility, where sodium hydroxide is added to the water supply.
 This treatment helps reduce dissolved metal content entering the wastewater treatment plants in areas served by the Water Agency.

 Santa Rosa Plain Wells: the Water Agency operates three groundwater wells in the Santa Rosa Plain.
 These wells pump groundwater from several hundred feet below the ground surface and are capable of providing up to 7 million gallons per day.
 The wells were originally constructed in 1977 in response to drought conditions.
 Two of the wells were replaced in the late 1990’s.

 The aqueduct system consists of storage tanks, pipelines and booster (pump) stations and is designed to carry the anticipated (average) daily demand during peak demand.
 Maximum demand usually occurs during July or August.

 Tanks: Eighteen steel water storage tanks placed throughout the transmission system store about 129 million gallons.

-Pipelines: The Water Agency has about 79 miles of underground pipeline extending from the Russian River to Santa Rosa, Cotati, Petaluma and Sonoma.
+Pipelines: The Water Agency maintains over 88 miles of underground pipeline extending from the Russian River to the cities and water districts in our service area.
 The pipes range in size from 16 inches to 54 inches in diameter.